 Be selective about which clothes to bring on holiday

 When planning the contents of your suitcase, it helps to think strategically about which clothes you need and want to wear.
-Shoes often take up a lot of space, so reuse a pair for different occasions to limit the number you pack (those hiking trainers might also be perfect for sightseeing in town!)
-It’s also good to pack neutral-colored clothes, so you can mix-and-match and have new outfits without packing as much.
+Shoes often take up a lot of space, so reuse a pair for different occasions to limit the number you pack (those hiking shoes might also be perfect for sightseeing in town!)
+It’s also good to pack neutral-coloured clothes, so you can mix-and-match and have new outfits without packing as much.
 Consider things like scarves and sarongs that are not only a useful item but can also be made into a pretty dress for dinner.
 Focus on comfortable clothes that you’re happy to wear every day (because don’t forget, it’s a holiday!).

 Consider doing laundry at your accommodation

 After narrowing down the clothes you’re bringing, it also helps to think strategically about the laundry situation while you’re on your trip.
 A shirt for every day, fresh socks and an extra pair of pants for your kids after outdoor playtime?
 Packing enough for every potential scenario can be tricky and lead to overpacking, especially for longer trips.
-Check with your accommodation- many holiday rentals offer washing machines and supplies so you can make the most use of your clothes and wear your favorite shirt a few times.
+Check with your accommodation — many holiday rentals offer washing machines and supplies so you can make the most use of your clothes and wear your favourite shirt a few times.

 Buy some things on-site

 It’s great to show up prepared, and it’s sustainable to bring your own things instead of buying one-time-use items.
 But when it comes to longer trips, think of essentials you can make the most use of while on holiday, especially if the whole family will need them.
-Usually sunscreen, toothpaste, shampoo or even a new pair of flip-flops can be bought abroad, saving you valuable space in your luggage.
+Usually sunscreen, toothpaste, shampoo or even a new pair of thongs can be bought abroad, saving you valuable space in your luggage.
 This hack also leaves some space for local shopping, souvenirs, and treats from craft markets.